YJPL/Supply/_pages/about.md

 title: About
 hero: About
 text-button: I demand Supply!
-last_modified_at: 2025-06-22
+last_modified_at: 2025-08-26
 ---
 ## Supply, a Jekyll theme
 Supply is an e-commerce template for [Jekyll](https://jekyllrb.com/) + [Gumroad](https://gumroad.com), designed with [Tachyons CSS](https://github.com/tachyons-css/tachyons) by [alternatyves](https://alternatyves.com/).
-If you are a Gumroad creator, you can use Supply with Jekyll to display products within your site or blog.
+If you are a Gumroad creator, you can use Supply with Jekyll to display products on your site or blog.

 [Supply Code on GitHub](https://github.com/YJPL/Supply/){: .btn .btn-outline--secondary }